 Russian residents can use a growing number of online platforms to purchase cryptocurrencies with local fiat money, Bitcoin News writes.

 However, established cryptocurrency exchanges are not the most trouble-free option, as they often require extensive registration and rarely support popular payment methods in the region, unlike small online exchangers and peer-to-peer platforms, the news outlet writes.
+At LocalBitcoins it is even possible to buy bitcoin with credit card.

 Russia, as а promising market for cryptocurrencies, is no exception.
 Russian searches for “биткоин” (bitcoin) on both Google and Yandex have been increasing.
 In the past month, Russian speaking users have been asking the search engines about bitcoin’s current rates in U.S. dollar and Russian ruble and over the past week there’s been a 350% spike in Google queries about the bitcoin cash rate on Google.
 “Buy bitcoin” is a common keyword combination on Yandex Search.